barrycarter/bcapps/README-projects.txt

 openstreetmap.org data to create a 3D map of a city.
 Can we do the same thing just using SRTM1 data instead? openstreetmap.org has enough data to map some places really well, but not every place.
 SRTM1 is limited by latitude, but covers more major cities.
+Note .BIL files may work better, but my early attempts don't seem to be working well

 ====================================================================